I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb_setpowercomponentresidency.md

 ## Remarks

-If the power component is in an idle state when this function is called, the <a href="https://msdn.microsoft.com/9F2D8ACD-44D5-46E0-9FC7-1B38B99450FF">Power Management Framework</a> might change the component's F-state to meet the expected residency value specified by <i>Residency</i>.
+<div class="alert"><b>Note</b>  The display miniport driver should call this function only if the component type is <b>DXGK_POWER_COMPONENT_OTHER</b>.
+The Microsoft DirectX graphics kernel subsystem sets the expected residency value for other component types.</div><div> </div>If the power component is in an idle state when this function is called, the <a href="https://msdn.microsoft.com/9F2D8ACD-44D5-46E0-9FC7-1B38B99450FF">Power Management Framework</a> might change the component's F-state to meet the expected residency value specified by <i>Residency</i>.

 If the driver sets <i>Residency</i> to a value of <b>PO_FX_UNKNOWN_TIME</b> (defined in Wdm.h), the Power Engine Plug-in (PEP) might be unable to set the component to an F-state lower than F0.